Critical Minerals Intelligence A project of Special Operations Association of America

 About the Author

-Austin Higgins is the Founder of Spectra Intel Group and Co-Founder and Threat Finance Lead at the Global Counterterrorism and Threat Intelligence Research Institute (GCTIRI) at the University of Texas at Dallas, where he served as a lecturer.
-A service-disabled U.S. Air Force veteran with a linguistics background and Defense Language Institute training, he has applied intelligence tradecraft across some of the most complex humanitarian and national security environments of the past decade.
+Austin Higgins serves as CFO of the Special Operations Association of America.
+He is also Co-Founder and Threat Finance Lead at the Global Counterterrorism and Threat Intelligence Research Institute (GCTIRI) at the University of Texas at Dallas, where he served as a lecturer.
+A service-disabled U.S. Air Force veteran with a linguistics background and Defense Language Institute training, he has applied intelligence and data analysis across some of the most complex humanitarian and national security environments of the past decade.